fortinog/APPM-4720-5720-S18/class_notes/Homework1.rst

         Initial commit

-     Now, suppose we want to go back to the initial commit, then the important number is the commit SH1 string `12d3ece...` If we do `git checkout 12d3ece -b pom-fix` then in one stroke we create a branch called `pom-fix` which is an identical copy of the master branch at the time of the commit `12d3ece...`.
+     Now, suppose we want to go back to the second commit, then the important number is the commit SH1 string `f2a2971ff7...` If we do `git checkout f2a2971ff7 -b pom-fix` then in one stroke we create a branch called `pom-fix` which is an identical copy of the master branch at the time of the commit `f2a2971ff7...`.
 To see what branches you have you can say `git branch`.

 13. Replace Pomperipossa with Gargamel and add and commit in your